stepan-0x28/Demo-web-API-on-FastAPI-with-Swagger/README.md

 ### Demonstration

-You can go to the [documentation page](https://demo-web-api-on-fastapi-with-swagger.stepan-0x28.com/docs) to test the methods
+You can go to the <a href="https://demo-web-api-on-fastapi-with-swagger.stepan-0x28.com/docs" target="_blank">documentation page</a> to test the methods

 Test users for authorization: